shawn-peery/CloakingOcean.com-2.0-Discontinued/README.md

+#### **This project is discontinued.
+Updates and fixes will be focused on the [React enabled version](https://github.com/CloakingOcean/React-CloakingOcean.com) of this project.
+Besides a few recent tweaking commits, the React version was created from this repository.**

 # CloakingOcean.com
 CloakingOcean.com is a personal, custom coded portfolio I made for myself, Shawn Whitaker!
 It showcases many different aspects of my life.